- Describe the contingency approach and its variations

 We know that traits and behaviors both have an impact on a leader’s success, but what about situation?
 This is the contingency approach.
 Circumstances might lead to peers and followers shunning a particular leader, and then seeing him or her in a different way later on.
 Since the 1960s, the guiding light for research has been the assumption that what makes a leader great depends on the situation.

-The failure of researchers to arrive at any consistent results around leadership in the mid-twentieth center led to the study of situational influence.
+The failure of researchers to arrive at any consistent results around leadership in the mid-twentieth century led to the study of situational influence.
 As they started to realize that a certain style and set of skills was appropriate for one situation and failed in another, they sought to determine which conditions matched which styles and skills.
 This led to several theories on isolating key situational variables, and we’ll look at a few of those now.

 Fred Fiedler developed the first comprehensive contingency model for leadership and proposed that effective group performance depended on a solid match between the leader’s style and the degree to which the situation gives control to the leader.